Skip to main content

 Return To Normal Operations: Pre-Start Lab Checklist

-Once back on-campus and the lab is ready to be used again, the pre-start lab checklist must be completed.
+Once the lab is ready to be used again, the pre-start lab checklist must be completed.